Offshore wind power: Fixed foundation

 Monopiles up to 11 m diameter at 2,000 tonnes can be made, but the largest so far are 1,300 tons which is below the 1,500 tonnes limit of some crane vessels.
 The other turbine components are much smaller.

 The tripod pile substructure system is a more recent concept developed to reach deeper waters than monopile systems, with depths up to 60 m possible.
-This technology consists of three monopiles linked together through a joint piece at the top.
+They consist of three monopiles linked together through a joint piece at the top.
 The main advantage of this solution is the simplicity of the installation, which is done by installing the three monopiles and then adding the upper joint.
 The larger base also decreases the risk of getting overturned.

 A steel jacket structure comes from an adaptation to the offshore wind industry of concepts that have been in use in the oil and gas industry for decades.
 Their main advantage lies in the possibility of reaching higher depths (up to 80m).
 Their main limitations are due to the high construction and installation costs.